 Once used to guide ships as they traveled along the rocky Atlantic Coast, lighthouses are now a beautiful and historic part of the Southern Delaware scenery.
-An adventure that family members of all ages can take part in, exploring the lighthouses and life-saving stations near Rehoboth Beach is a unique way to learn something new during your Beach View stay.
+An adventure that family members of all ages can take part in, exploring the lighthouses of Southern Delaware, and life-saving stations near Rehoboth Beach, is a unique way to learn something new during your Beach View stay.

 For the most devoted of lighthouse enthusiasts, VisitSouthernDelware.com recommends breaking your lighthouse excursion into three days to cover all ten of the lighthouse areas along the coast.
 Just looking for a unique afternoon learning experience?
 We recommend visiting one of these nearby structures with your entire family.